 SOURCE: SBHE Policy Manual, Section 701.1

 Leave without pay may be authorized for benefited employees, who have maintained a record of good performance, for purposes such as education, research, temporary employment with another university, governmental, or private agency when such employment will contribute to the employee's expertise in his or her field and make the employee more effective upon return to employment, literary pursuits, or any other purpose that will improve the employee professionally and will directly or indirectly benefit the institution or system.
 In addition, a leave without pay may be granted for necessary absences due to illness (when family medical leave is not available or has expired) or other important matters.
+Leave without pay must be requested in full day increments.

 Requests for leave without pay for the President shall be approved by the Board.
 Requests for leave without pay for institution employees shall be approved by the institution president or designee.